-Candidates for Southern Midcoast senate seat outline priorities
+Candidates for Southern Midcoast Senate seat outline priorities

 What are your most pressing concerns for the district?

-Top 3 issues — making Maine affordable again; putting parents back in charge of our schools and eliminate ineligible people from the voter rolls state wide.
+Top three issues: making Maine affordable again, putting parents back in charge of our schools and eliminating ineligible people from the voter rolls state wide.

 If elected, how would you address those challenges?